Regulation on Associate and Undergraduate Education and Examinations

 Aim

-ARTICLE 1 – (1) The aim of the Regulation hereby is to regulate the procedures and principles governing the associate and undergraduate education and examinations offered in the faculties and schools at Hacettepe University, with the exception of Medicine and Dentistry Faculties and the State Conservatory departments which deliver year-based education.
+ARTICLE 1 – (1) The aim of the Regulation hereby is to regulate the procedures and principles governing the associate and undergraduate education and examinations offered in the faculties and schools at Hacettepe University, except for Medicine and Dentistry Faculties and the Ankara State Conservatory departments which deliver year-based education.

 Scope

-ARTICLE 2 – (1) The regulation hereby covers the procedures for student registration, education, examinations, graduation, diploma, and withdrawal in all the units of Hacettepe University, with the exception of Medicine and Dentistry Faculties and the State Conservatory departments which deliver credit-based education.
+ARTICLE 2 – (1) The regulation hereby covers the procedures for student registration, education, examinations, graduation, diploma, and withdrawal in all the units of Hacettepe University, except for Medicine and Dentistry Faculties and the Ankara State Conservatory departments which deliver credit-based education.

 Basis